Microtribute/win11-aero-left-cursors/README.md

 ## Supported Platforms

 These cursor schemes can be installed on Microsoft Windows 7, 8, 10, and 11.
+Should be working on Windows XP and Vista but haven't tested.

 ## Preview